Color theory – a little physics for the artist

 Now that you know about the three different properties of color try to judge colors that you see by these three properties.
-If you need some help to judge a certain color then use the Munsell Wall chart.

 This color definetly is neither blue nor green.
 Is it red?
 Yes a little bit.
 Is it also yellow?
 A little bit too.
 So it must be a yellow-red or simply orange.
 But it is not a pure yellow-red.
 The chroma is neither neutral/grey nor full strenght.
 It’s lightness is about half dark and half light – so it’s about value 5 or so.

 In fact this color is 2.5YR 6/6 in the Munsell Notation System which means a yellow-orange hue of 2.5, a value of 6 with a chroma of 6.

 In case to match this particular color mix a pile of yellow and red (for example Cadium Yellow and Cadmium Red) to a strong chromatic orange.
 Now come the Munsell neutrals in handy.
 How to mix neutrals and store mixtures in bulk can be read here).

 Take your Value 6 Neutral and mix the orange in.
 Not too much at first to judge the needed portion for going another step to more chroma.
 Our original orange mix also has a value of about 6 so the lightness of the neutral-orange mix won’t change.
 Now you can move closer to your target color by playing with yellow, red or neutral.

 Natural colors – “for black and for white, for yellow and red ones”